What Does a Bluetooth Record Player Do?

-Bluetooth technology represents the mode of wireless data exchange between two or more devices.
-Although it has been present a long time it became a standard just recently.
+Bluetooth technology represents a mode of wireless data exchange between two or more devices.
+Although it has been present a long time, it became a standard just recently.

 Even though this technology has been in the market since 2000, it has only recently become standard in almost all audio devices.
-From the very beginning, Bluetooth is practical and useful but has become very widespread over the last few years.
-Bluetooth can be found in almost all mini and micro lines, audio components, headsets, small portable audio devices and in the turntables.
+From the very beginning, Bluetooth was practical and useful but has become very widespread over the last few years.
+Bluetooth can be found in almost all mini and micro lines, audio components, headsets, small portable devices, and in turntables.

-As simple as it may be, the fact is that only a few years ago, quality audio devices did not support wireless audio transmission, protocols and built-in amplifiers did not provide the purity and finesse of HiFi sound.
+As simple as it may be, the fact is that only a few years ago, quality audio devices did not support wireless transmission because protocols and built-in amplifiers did not provide clean and quality HiFi sound.

 Via Bluetooth today you can connect different devices with an audio device regardless of the Internet connection and the type of platform your device is powered.
 Moreover, some devices support the APTX protocol which contains a special audio codec that offers even higher sound quality than plain Bluetooth and is very close to CD sound quality.

-Although the APTX algorithm was developed in the eighties before that year was not noticed at all.
-With the appearance of so-called and increasingly popular Lossless audio formats in various resolutions, APTX progress was inevitable.
-The most sophisticated audio devices in the world today support the APTX HD algorithm that provides the highest possible quality of music playback.
+Although the APTX algorithm was developed in the eighties, initially it was not noticed at all.
+With the appearance of so-called and increasingly popular “Lossless” audio formats in various resolutions, APTX progress was inevitable.
+The most sophisticated devices in the world today support the APTX HD algorithm that provides the highest possible quality of music playback.

 The basic difference between aptX and aptX HD Bluetooth is that the aptX Bluetooth codec can transfer 16 bits of 44.1khz audio with 4: 1 compression at 352 kbps, while aptX HD is capable of far higher resolution of 24 bits – 18 kHz audio with compression of 4: 1 at 576 kbps.